 From what I understand, chronic fatigue syndrome is a complicated syndrome that causes more than just being extremely tired.
 The symptoms are both physical and mental and they don’t improve much with rest.
 You can sleep as often as you want, but you’ll still wake up feeling exhausted.
 Besides tiredness, it can give flu-like symptoms and cause memory problems.

-Why people get chronic fatigue is still not quite discovered.
-Some say there is an underlying virus or disease like the Epstein Barr virus that for some reasons causes longterm problems in some cases.
+Why people get chronic fatigue is still not fully discovered.
+Some say there is an underlying virus or disease like the Epstein-Barr virus that for some reason causes long-term problems in some cases.
 Others say it has everything to do with stress and is similar to a burnout.

-In make case I believe there was an underlying physical problem, because as a child I was already struggling with similar symptoms.
-By putting so much pressure on myself and not being authentic, I believe this is life’s way of making me aware that I needed to take a look at myself and be honest about what I truly want.
+In my case, I believe it was both.
+There might be an underlying physical problem because as a child I was already struggling with similar symptoms.
+By putting so much pressure on myself and not being authentic, the symptoms have gotten worse over time and turned into chronic fatigue.
+I believe this is life’s way of making me aware that I need to take a look at myself healthwise and be honest about what I truly want.